 Example: “If building predictable pipeline is on your radar, I share what is working right now in my posts here.
 Feel free to connect — always happy to swap notes on what is landing in outbound right now.”

-Write every word of your About section for your ICP, not for recruiters, not for your boss, not for LinkedIn influencers.
-If your prospect is a VP of Marketing at a mid-market SaaS company, every sentence should feel like it was written for them specifically.
+Write every word of your About section for your ICP, not for recruiters or your boss.
+If your prospect is a VP of Marketing at a mid-market SaaS company, every sentence should feel written for them specifically.

 The soft CTA matters.
-Prospects who land on your profile from a cold message are already on guard.
-A hard sell in your About section confirms their suspicion.
-A conversational close lowers the wall.
+Prospects arriving from a cold message are already on guard: a hard sell confirms their suspicion, while a conversational close lowers the wall.

 Profile photo and banner as your hero section